vmware-archive/wavefront-opentracing-sdk-python/README.md

 tracer.close()
 ```

-When you instantiate the tracer, the builder pattern can be used to customize the reporter as shown below.
+When you instantiate the tracer, you should pass a customized reporter as shown below.

 ### WavefrontSpanReporter
 Before we instantiate the `WavefrontSpanReporter`, we need to instantiate a Wavefront Client